-Despite the fact that much of our gear is made from wood, there isn’t a lot of talk about the environmental impact of harvesting those trees to make drums, sticks, and other percussion instruments.
-This is starting to change, however, with more and more drum companies committing to sustainability, reducing their carbon footprints, and ensuring that mother nature has a chance to replenish itself.
-To celebrate Earth Day (April 22 this year), we present some of the companies leading the charge on sustainability and the environmental stewardship.
+Despite the fact that much of our gear is made from wood, there isn’t a lot of talk about the environmental impact of harvesting the trees used in making drums, sticks, and other percussion instruments.
+This is starting to change, however, with more and more drum companies committing to sustainability, reducing their carbon footprints, and ensuring that Mother Nature has a chance to replenish herself.
+To celebrate Earth Day (April 22 this year), here are some of the companies leading the charge on sustainability and the environmental stewardship.

-Starting in 2013, Promark Drumsticks (owned by D’Addario) created a reforestation program called Play Plant Preserve with the help of the Tennessee Department of Agriculture.
-For every purchase of Promark drumsticks, the company provides seedlings to family-owned forests in Tennessee, so drummers are helping to restore old forests in addition to growing new ones.
+In 2013, Promark (owned by D’Addario) created a reforestation program called Play Plant Preserve with the help of the Tennessee Department of Agriculture.
+For every purchase of Promark drumsticks, the company provides seedlings to family-owned forests in Tennessee so drummers are helping to restore old forests in addition to growing new ones.

 “The goal is to replant every tree used by the year 2043,” says D’Addario’s Matt Budd.
 “So far, D’Addario, Promark, and the Tennessee Department of Agriculture Division of Forestry have replaced over 250,000 trees, and counting.”

 So while the drumstick industry uses 1,500 trees a day, Promark has helped replant a quarter of a million of them.

 CEO Jim D’Addario adds, “In many ways, this program speaks to D’Addario’s commitment, not only to our loyal players and social responsibility, but also to our mission of building an ongoing, self-perpetuating cycle of music.”

 D’Addario has been committed to reducing its carbon footprint throughout the company.
 Other efforts include using 100 percent eco-friendly packaging, recycling instrument strings, and using their own sawmill to reduce waste and ensure that every tree is used for something good.